NLnetLabs/rpki-doc/source/krill/publication-server.rst

 synchronise the contents of these directories in another way, such as Rsyncing them over every couple of minutes.

-If you are using a shared file system, please note that the Rsync ``/current`` directory cannot be the mount point.
-Krill tries to write the entire repository to a new folder under ``$DATA_DIR/repo/rsync`` and then renames it.
+If you are using a shared file system, please note that the rsync :file:`/current` directory cannot be the mount point.
+Krill tries to write the entire repository to a new folder under :file:`$DATA_DIR/repo/rsync` and then renames it.
 This is done to minimise issues with files being updated while relying party software is fetching data.

-The next step is to configure your Rsync deamons to expose a 'module' for your files.
-Make sure that the Rsync URI including the 'module' matches the ``rsync_base`` in your Krill configuration file.
+The next step is to configure your rsync daemons to expose a 'module' for your files.
+Make sure that the Rsync URI including the 'module' matches the :file:`rsync_base` in your Krill configuration file.
 Basic configuration can then be as simple as:

 .. code-block:: bash